MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ### Use a `null` value in update commands

-In update commands, a `null` value is often used to unset properties of a object, or remove elements of an array or a dictionary.
+In update commands, a `null` value is often used to unset properties of an object, or remove elements of an array or a dictionary.

 ```JSON
 {